11 Adirondack Hikes Perfect for Beginners

 The area around the mountain has been affected by forest fires in the past, hence the fire tower, and you'll notice patches of bare rock and thin soils.
 However, the mountain is slowly recovering and is maintained.

-Buck Mountain on the eastern side of Lake George (this is the place to go for the easy hikes!) features unparalled views of the lake and mountains.
+Buck Mountain on the eastern side of Lake George features unparalled views of the lake and mountains.
 The climb is about three miles one way with some rocky sections.
 Although it's good for a beginners hike it's not recommended for children.

-This trail is best for beginners who are ready to move up in difficulty.
+This trail is best for beginners who are ready to move up a bit in difficulty.
 The Cat Mountain hike near Bolton Landing has many different kinds of terrain and a few tough spots, so when you're ready, try it out!
 At the top you'll find a 270-degree view of Lake George and the Adirondacks.
 The trail is about six miles roundtrip.

 Once you've had some hiking experience, challenge yourself and try Cascade Mountain near Lake Placid.
-This hike is very popular because of its awesome view of the surrounding High Peaks region; it's also generally considered to be the easiest High Peak to scale.
+This hike is heavily trafficked because of its awesome view of the surrounding High Peaks region; it's also generally considered to be the easiest High Peak to scale.
 The trail is 5.6 miles roundtrip.